hitbtc-com/hitbtc-api/README.md

 | ask, bid | sorted arrays of price levels in the order book; full snapshot (all price levels) is provided |

 <a name="MarketDataIncrementalRefresh"/>
-### MarketDataIncrementalRefresh
+### MarketDataIncrementalRefresh message

-MarketDataIncrementalRefresh contains incremental changes of the order book and individual trades.
+Summary: contains incremental changes of the order book and individual trades.

 Example message:
 ```json